Irwin-Calmag/Walmart-Sales-Analysis/README.md

 ![Overview](https://github.com/user-attachments/assets/fd3f9a4f-b987-40d8-bcca-dc25b283be8b)

 # Sales Trends:
-- The company sales showed a seasonal trend where the sales sees a noticable spike in December, December 2010 (288.76M) and December 2011 (288.08M) following normal holiday seasonality patterns, driven by increased consumer spending, while the month of January registered the least sales, January 2011 (163.70M) and January 2012 (168.89M) mostly due to consumers cut back on spending after overspending during the holidays.
+- The company sales showed a seasonal trend where the sales exhibits a noticable spike in December, December 2010 (288.76M) and December 2011 (288.08M) following normal holiday seasonality patterns, driven by increased consumer spending, while the month of January registered the least sales, January 2011 (163.70M) and January 2012 (168.89M) mostly due to consumers cut back on spending after overspending during the holidays.
 - Beginning in February of 2010 there was an alternating increase and decrease trend of weekly sales with September (177.27m) being the month with the least sales of the year, mostly due to lack of major holidays that